 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

 Formal redress is addressed in SORN 24VA10A7 and VHA Notice of Privacy Practices informs individuals how to file an amendment request with VHA.

-7.5 PRIVACY IMPACT ASSESSMENT: Access, redress, and correction risks.
+7.5 PRIVACY IMPACT ASSESSMENT: Access, redress, and correction

+Discuss what risks there currently are related to the Department's access, redress, and correction policies and procedures for this system and what, if any, steps have been taken to mitigate those risks.
 For example, if a project does not allow individual access, the risk of inaccurate data needs to be discussed in light of the purpose of the project.
 For example, providing access to ongoing law enforcement activities could negatively impact the program's effectiveness because the individuals involved might change their behavior.
-(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).
+(Work with your Privacy Officer (PO) to complete all Privacy Risk questions in this section).